lenkiefer/lenkiefer.github.com/_posts/2016-09-02-consumer-spend.md

 ## Code

 Code for all the plots (including importing the data from BLS) is below.
+See [here](http://download.bls.gov/pub/time.series/cx/cx.txt) for documentation from BLS on how to read the data files.

 The animated lollipop charts were made using a combination of the animation and tweenr packages for R.